Roemer/SimpleDataAccess/README.md

 # SimpleDataAccess

-The goal of this project is to provice a simple data access to well known database systems.
+The goal of this project is to provide a simple data access to well known database systems.

 Head over to the [wiki](https://github.com/Roemer/SimpleDataAccess/wiki) for more information.